Scott Smitelli

 As a relatively small PHP application, Docroute is quite fast at serving content and isn’t terribly complicated to manage.
 Developing and maintaining this project taught me that it’s actually much harder to design a CMS than it is to build one.

-If I had to do it all over again, however, I would choose Hugo for this task.
+If I had to do it all over again, I did do it all over again.
+This site switched to Hugo in 2024 and Docroute is no longer being maintained. however, I would choose Hugo for this task.
 Many of the ideas I was aiming for in Docroute were achieved more cleanly in Hugo, and the overall opinions and sensibilities of the two projects are really quite close.
-It also helps to have configuration management in place on this server, which would make it trivially simple to trigger a Hugo build whenever the content in the source Git repo changes.
+It also helps to have configuration management in place on this server, which makes it trivially simple to trigger a Hugo build whenever the content in the source Git repo changes.

 « Back to Projects